Pancreas and Kidney Transplantation

 - Simultaneous pancreas and living donor kidney (SPLK) Transplantation: For patients who have a suitable living donor for kidney transplantation, we can time the surgery in conjunction with the availability of a pancreas from a deceased donor.
 The advantage to this procedure is that patients have superior outcomes, thanks to the living donor kidney transplant.
 UMMC pioneered SPLK.
 We have performed more SPLK procedures than any other medical center.
-Learn about our other innovative kidney treatments.

 - Have insulin-dependent type 1 diabetes (also known as juvenile diabetes).
 Rarely, we will consider selected recipients who have type 2 diabetes.

 - Have end-stage renal disease (ESRD), also known as kidney failure – when kidneys function at less than 10 to 15 percent of their capacity

 - Require dialysis or expect to require dialysis in the next 12 months

 - Have extremely brittle diabetes.
 In rare cases, these patients may not have secondary complications.
 However, these individuals have frequent hypoglycemic (low blood sugar) episodes.
 These episodes are dangerous because they can damage a person’s employability as well as the safety of the patient or children in their care.
 Usually, these patients also have frequent emergency room visits for hypoglycemia (low blood sugar) or diabetic ketoacidosis, a life-threatening condition where your body burns fat instead of sugar.